-While the Chase Sapphire Preferred® Card‘s annual fee of $0 Intro for the First Year, then $95 is only $55 less than the Chase Sapphire Reserve® effective $150 fee after travel reimbursements ($300 Annual Travel Credit – $450 annual fee).
+While the Chase Sapphire Preferred® Card‘s annual fee of $95 is only $55 less than the Chase Sapphire Reserve® effective $150 fee after travel reimbursements ($300 Annual Travel Credit – $450 annual fee).

 For an additional $55, your Chase Sapphire Reserve® points are worth 1.5 points each when you book through the Ultimate Rewards portal versus the Chase Sapphire Preferred® Card‘s 1.25 points.
 Let’s look back at our trip from New York City to Tokyo.
 With the Chase Sapphire Reserve®, you would need 80,000 points to book your $1,200 flight.
 With the Chase Sapphire Preferred® Card, you would need 96,000 points.
 That’s a 16,000-point difference.
 In order to make up the difference, you’d have to spend $6,400 on travel or dining on your Chase Sapphire Preferred® Card.

 Fifty-five dollars starts to look like a deal.

 You also earn 3 points instead of the Chase Sapphire Preferred® Card rate of 2 points on each dollar you spend on travel and dining.